 At first glance, you might think Beatnik in West Town is only about atmosphere.
 That’s understandable - the whole place looks kind of like a set from The Darjeeling Limited, and there’s a gimmicky-seeming cocktail menu with stuff like cognac slushies.
 But the creative drinks are actually really well done, and the food is also tasty and easy to share.
-You’ll find interesting dishes like rabbit arepa, beet hummus, and fried quail.
-Just know you may be eating it on an ornate daybed from Bali.
+You’ll find dishes like veal kebabs, beet hummus, and Cornish hen tagine.
+Just know you may be eating them on an ornate daybed from Bali.

 If you’re one of the hundreds of people working at Google in the West Loop, you might already be aware of Cold Storage, the casual seafood spot attached to Swift & Sons.
 If you’re about to work in the West Loop thanks to all the new development, and don’t know about this place yet, plan to come here, grab a drink, and have some exceptionally good oysters at the raw bar.

 This Logan Square spot looks like an old tavern, but in the same way your hipster friend looks like a Charles Dickens character.
 Under the surface, both are actually pretty modern.
 Billy Sunday is designed for someone who recently became interested in “mixology” - they have a solid menu with interesting drinks, and even offer classes on the “history of spirits.”
 It’s not all about the drinks, though - there are solid small plates like smoked oysters and duck rillettes, too.
 Come here with anyone you’d consider giving barware as a present.